The Maths They Never Taught Us - Part One

 So why indeed do we refer to the time we are in now as the 21st Century when we are still only in the Twenty Hundreds ?
 Yes, we are told that this is the time we are in, but are not always informed as to why it is referred to as such.
 Let us think back to the beginning of our A.D. ( Anno Domini ) era, from which we take our current dates.
 If we believe such, we understand that Christ was supposed to have been born on December 25th, 1 A.D., and so in countries with a Christian tradition, we take our dates from there, with those Before Christ being referred to as B.C.

-As an aside which I shall look at in other Hub, if one looks through the King James Bible properly, and understands that Dionysius Exiguus, who gave us such dates, was out by a few years, it may be closer to the truth to say that the Baby Jesus was born in about September, 4 B.C., although other sources may differ.
+As an aside which I shall look at in other Hub, if one looks through the King James Bible properly, and understands that Dionysius Exiguus, who gave us such dates, was out by a few years, it may be closer to the truth to say that the Baby Jesus was born in about September, 4 or 5 B.C., although other sources may differ.
 But given the dating system we do have, we then say that the years from 1 A.D. to 100 A.D. inclusive, covering a whole hundred years, make up the First Century A.D., since this is the first lot of one hundred years from the official time of Christ's Birth ( see Nativity of Jesus ).

 Now this will only work if one counts all of 1 A.D. and goes through to the end of 100 A.D.
 This then gives another of the obvious things I am here to point out, that although the length of time from the 25 December 1 A.D. to the 25 December 100 A.D. will make 99 years, we can make up the whole century by ( arbitrarily ) deciding simply to say that the First Century A.D. will begin at the very start of the 1st January 1 A.D., just as midnight had past of the 31 December of the previous year, and this same century will last up until midnight on the 31 December 100 A.D.